-- (2) All official and formal resolutions of the MPO shall be recorded and kept in the MPO Board Clerk's permanent files located within the MPO. - (3) Action by motion shall be for: - (a) approval of purely administrative matters including directives or authorizations to the Chairperson, Committees, the technical staff, the public involvement structure or the MPO Executive Director. - (4) All official and formal motions shall be recorded in the minutes of the meeting at which the action is taken.
+- (e) any other matters deemed by the Governing Board to be of sufficient importance to warrant adoption by formal resolution. - (2) All official and formal resolutions of the TPO shall be recorded and kept in the TPO Board Clerk's permanent files located within the principal office of the TPO.

+(3) Action by motion shall be for approval of purely administrative matters including directives or authorizations to the Chairperson, Committees, the technical staff, the public involvement structure or the TPO Executive Director.

+(4) All official and formal motions shall be recorded in the minutes of the meeting at which the action is taken.